plipp/informatica-scala-2016/README.md

 Here a description, how both options work, in more detail:

 ### Option 1 - the hard way

+... but if you take it, you have everything needed for your own development steps on your own computer ...

 0. Install
     - [Git](https://git-scm.com/downloads)
     - [Java 8 (JDK!)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)